renkun-ken/rlist-tutorial/Features/Filtering.md

 ## subset

-`subset` is implemented for list object in a way that combines `list.filter` and `list.map`.
-This function basically filters a list while at the same time maps the qualified list member by an expression.
+`subset()` is implemented for list object in a way that combines `list.filter()` and `list.map()`.
+This function basically filters a list while at the same time maps the qualified list element by an expression.

 ```r